Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 Panchamukhee Durga Puja – United Kingdom

-• Location: Harrow Arts Center.
-171, Uxbridge Road, London HA5 4EA
+• Location: Harrow Arts Centre, 171 Uxbridge Road HA5 4EA Harrow, United Kingdom

 Read Durga Puja in Australia

-3. Wimbledon Cultural Association Durga Puja London
+3. Wimbledon Cultural Association Durga Puja 2025

-Wimbledon Cultural Association Durga Puja London
+Wimbledon Cultural Association Durga Puja

-Wimbledon Cultural Association Durga Puja London
+Wimbledon Cultural Association Durga Puja

-• Location: Saam’s Hall, 6-12 London Road, Morden, Surrey SM4 5BQ
+• Location: Saam’s Hall, 6-12 London Road, Morden, Surrey, SM4 5BQ

 Read Best Durga Puja in New Jersey

-4. Sanatan Bengali Association, Palmers Green UK
+4. Sanatan Bengali Association, Palmers Green, London 2025

 Sanatan Bengali Association Palmers Green durga puja

-Sanatan Bengali Association, Palmers Green UK
+Sanatan Bengali Association, Palmers Green, UK

 Read Jagadhatri Puja pandal in Chandannagar

-5. UTSAB – London Bengali Association Durga puja Orpington
+5. UTSAB – London Durga Puja Orpington 2025

 UTSAB - London Bengali Association Durga puja Orpington

-• Location: Sanderson Hall, Mickleham Rd, Orpington BR5 2RW.
+• Location: Sanderson Hall, Mickleham Rd, Orpington BR5 2RW

 Read Top Durga Puja in Pune